 What Should I Do When Bike Tire Will Not Inflate And Will Not Take Air?

-Sadly, it’s not possible to figure out the issue just by looking at the tire, as these are very sensitive.
-You’ll have to try each of the solutions available to find what’s causing the problem and for fixing it all the same.
+Unfortunately, it’s not possible to figure out the problem just by looking at the tires, as they are very sensitive.
+You’ll need to try each of the solutions available to find out what’s causing the problem and how to fix it.

 Types of Valves

-Now, let’s move on to discussing the types of valves available for your bike tires.
+Now, let’s move on to discussing the types of valves available for your bicycle tires.

 Related reading: How To Clean Bike Tires?